codenotary/cnlc-docs-test/pages/help/introduction.md

 ## What is CodeNotary Cloud?

-CodeNotary Cloud (the 'CNIL Platform') is designed around the concept of immutability.
+CodeNotary Cloud (the 'Codenotary Cloud Platform') is designed around the concept of immutability.
 That simply means that Ledger entries cannot be modified or deleted after they're posted.

-Like Blockchain, CNIL Ledger entries are protected by both the architecture and encryption.
-Unlike Blockchain, CNIL doesn't require transactions to be extensively replicated across network nodes.
+Like Blockchain, Codenotary Cloud ledger entries are protected by both the architecture and encryption.
+Unlike Blockchain, Codenotary Cloud doesn't require transactions to be extensively replicated across network nodes.

 That means users get the benefits of a secure Ledger packaged in architecture that far outperforms the speed of Blockchain read and write transactions.
 These performance trade-offs often make sense in environments that require secure transaction logs, but don't necessarily require the resource-intensive complexity of full Blockchain implementations.